thomasPelaez/PBS101groupAssignmentG9/README.md

 # PBS101groupAssignmentG9
-Question 9 group assignment pseudocode
+Question 9 group assignment pseudocode:
 You are a professional robber planning to rob houses along a street.
 Each house has a certain amount of money stashed.
 All houses at this place are arranged in a circle.
 That means the first house is the neighbour of the last one.
 Meanwhile,